 If a vehicle doesn't constitute a traffic hazard, the UMKC Police will give a 48-hour towing notice.
 If the vehicle is not removed, the vehicle will be towed at the owner's expense.

 A fee of $50 will be charged by UMKC for a towed vehicle in addition to the towing company fees.
-The University Police, Parking Operations and the University assume no liability when vehicles are towed.
+The University Police, Parking and Transportation and the University assume no liability when vehicles are towed.

 - Notice of a violation of traffic regulations shall be given in the following manner: